fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Apart from enabling and disabling the smart lines, you can also set the cosmetic properties of smart lines.
 To customize the smart lines, follow the steps given below:

-* Specify the hex code of the smart line color using the `smartLineColor` attribute.
+* Specify the hex code for the smart line color using the `smartLineColor` attribute.

 * Set the thickness of the smart lines using the `smartLineThickness` attribute.